 What is the best brain entrainment program?

 If you have had a look around you know that there are a bunch of brain entrainment programs and it’s really hard to tell what the difference is or if they will even work.
-I have tried a bunch and now exclusively use [email protected] Here’s why:
+I have tried a bunch and now exclusively use Hemi-Sync, short for Hemisphere Synchronization.
+Here’s why:

 They have a huge variety of focuses to match different goals.

 This is a really important part.
 At the end of the day you want to pay for something like this so that you know it works rather than listening to something free and random that you hope works.
 Honestly, there is no guarantee that what you find on the internet for free will work.
 You can buy a single track or subscribe for a few dollars and try everything for 30 days.
 They want you to be see successful so if it doesn’t work for you, ask for a refund within that time frame.

 They are dialed in to your specific needs